Jakey08/to-do-app-golang/README.md

 ```
 go run main.go
 ```
-Then, the localhost:8080 will open so please allow to open it.
+Then, the localhost:8080 will open so please allow to open it!